rhythmcache/WinZipUnixPerm/README.md

 # WinPerm (Experimental)

- A command-line tool designed to apply Linux-style attributes and permissions to the contents of a ZIP file directly from a Windows environment.
+ A  tool to apply Linux-style attributes and permissions to the contents of a ZIP file directly from a Windows environment.

 ⚠️ **This is an experimental build**.
 Functionality is not guaranteed, and unexpected behavior may occur.